Town of Westwood Observing "Indigenous Peoples' Day" on Monday, October 14th, not "Columbus Day," with Office Closure

 At federal level, proposed legislation has been introduced in the current Congress, as it has in the past, to change the federal holiday that falls on the second Monday of October from "Columbus Day" to "Indigenous Peoples Day."
 Both the House (H.R.5822) and the Senate (S. 2970) have introduced such language, but so far, no official act has yet resulted to rename the federal holiday at a national level.

 This year, President Biden has again recognized the second Monday of October as both Columbus Day and Indigenous Peoples Day.
-He has issued separate proclamations to commemorate Christopher Columbus's historic voyage and recognize the contributions of Italian Americans in shaping the history of the United State on one hand, while also recognizing the second Monday of October as one opportunity among many that he has taken to "to heal the wrongs of the past and to change course and move forward."
+He has issued separate proclamations to commemorate Christopher Columbus's historic voyage and recognize the contributions of Italian Americans in shaping the history of the United States on one hand, while also recognizing the second Monday of October as one opportunity among many that he has taken to "to heal the wrongs of the past and to change course and move forward."

 You may also be interested in reading: